basf/svelte-spectre/src/www/docs/layouts/cifplayer/+page.md

 <script>
     import { CIFPlayer } from 'svelte-spectre';
-    let initialData = `Ba Ti O ...`; // your CIF data
+    let initialData = `...`; // your crystal structure
 </CIFPlayer>
 ```

 ## Features

--   Embeds the NanoShow CIF viewer via an iframe
+-   Embeds the crystal structure viewer via an iframe
 -   Responsive width and fixed height (customizable)
--   Accepts CIF data as a prop and sends it to the viewer on load
+-   Accepts structure data as a prop and sends it to the viewer on load

 **Note:** The viewer is loaded from an external website.
 Ensure your users have internet access to use this feature.